narengan/cis/managing-for-security.md

 For more detail about your TLS options, please refer to [this document](ssl-options.html).

-CIS allows you to use custom certificates, or you can use a wildcard certificate provisioned for you by CIS.
+IBM CIS allows you to use custom certificates, or you can use a wildcard certificate provisioned for you by CIS.

 ### Upload a custom certificate
 You can upload your custom certificate by clicking **Add Certificate** button and entering your certificate, private key, and bundle method.
 If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (for example, an Extended Validation (EV) certificate).
 Remember that you'll be responsible for managing your certificate if you upload a custom certificate.
-For example, CIS won't track the certificate expiration dates.
+For example, IBM CIS won't track the certificate expiration dates.

 ![custom-certificate](images/upload-custom-certificate.png)

 ### Utilize a provisioned certificate
-CIS has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers.
-Manual verification could be required for setting up these certificates your support team can help you perform these additional steps.
+IBM has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers.
+Manual verification could be required for setting up these certificates.
+Your support team can help you perform these additional steps.